 Collaborating with other like-minded faith communities is powerful.
 You can learn from what others are doing, challenge your community to achieve similar goals, or team up with other faith communities on bigger initiatives.

 The Dane County Office of Energy & Climate Change convenes a group of faith leaders interested in climate action and stewardship quarterly.
-The aim is to promote idea sharing and collaboration--both among the leaders and back to our office.
-(This page is a result of those discussions!)
+The aim is to promote idea sharing and collaboration, both among the leaders and with our office.
 If you would like to learn more or join the discussion, let us know.

-Additionally there are a variety of state, national and global initiatives where your faith community can connect to others.
+A variety of state, national and global initiatives are available for your faith community can connect to others.
 To learn more about specific faith-based climate initiatives check out the following coalitions and resources: